 Also known as knee socks, the over-the-calf socks cover the entire calf.
 The socks offer a much-required circulatory boost.
 This is great for hikers who require extra efficient circulation to avoid complications such as foot injury or ulcers.

-The height of the over-the-calf socks allows sufficient traction due to which the socks remain in position instead of dropping around the ankles.
+The height of the over-the-calf socks allows sufficient traction so the socks remain in position instead of dropping around the ankles.
 Wearing the socks will also prevent blistering, which can result in an infection.

 5. Hiking Compression Socks Material

 You should also carefully select the compression sock material.
-Make sure that you buy a compression sock made of nylon and polyester material.
-The materials will pull moisture away from the feet and calf and keep the area dry.
+Ensure you buy a compression sock made of nylon and polyester material.
+The materials will remove moisture from the feet and calf and dry the area.

 Socks made of synthetic polyester and nylon can easily be washed.
 They dry up quickly as well, making them ideal for long hikes.